cryingshadow/exercisegenerator/README.md

 To simply use the tool, you can download the pre-built executable jar file in the root folder.
 You need Java version 17 or higher and a LaTeX distribution.

-For instance, to create an exercise sheet with 12 random exercises from a list `L` of algorithms, store the exercise sheet in the file `ex.tex` and the solution in the file `sol.tex`, use the following command:
+For instance, to create an exercise sheet with 12 random exercises from the three algorithms `bubblesort`, `avltree`, and `dijkstra`, store the exercise sheet in the file `ex.tex` and the solution in the file `sol.tex`, use the following command:
-`java -jar exercisegenerator.jar -a L -n 12 -e ex.tex -t sol.tex`
+`java -jar exercisegenerator.jar -a bubblesort,avltree,dijkstra -n 12 -e ex.tex -t sol.tex`